Saul-RobotPenguin/Mini-Piano/README.md

 # Mini Piano 🎹

 A Online Piano PLayer That Has "Musical Sheets" Allowing You To Show Off Your Musical SKils

 ## Description

+An Online Piano Player That Has "Musical Sheets" Allowing You To Show Off Your Musical Skills

+## Description

-Ever saw Bethoven and thought "I could do it way more better"
+Ever saw Beethoven and thought, "I could do it way more better"

-Well me too, unfortunaly, I don't know anything about tones or msuical shapes.
+Well, me too, unfortunately, I don't know anything about tones or musical shapes.

-I just know that if I close my eyes and let my forehead get a bit sweaty then procceed to slam my fingers agaisnt the keys in a pattern, I'll eventually be thrown roses and be given a round of appluase.
+I just know that if I close my eyes and let my forehead get a bit sweaty then proceed to slam my fingers, against the keys in a pattern, I'll eventually be thrown roses and be given a round of applause.

-Unfortunaly other people don't have the same musical gift that I do, so to those poor souls, I present to you....
+Unfortunately, other people don't have the same musical gift that I do, so to those poor souls, I present to you....

 MINI PIANO!!!!!